The Military Marching Badge (Norwegian Foot March): Requirements

 Rucksack of approved military model must be used.
 Weapons can be included as weight in the package, but there is no longer a requirement to carry a rifle.
 Civilian participants may use a different type of backpack.

 Norwegian Army Badges used during World War II, from Home Front Museum in Rakkestad.

 Individuals may only complete one Ruck March per Calendar year.

+Award Criteria Breakdown

+The Norwegian Foot March (Marsjmerket) awards bronze, silver, or gold badges based on completing an 18.6-mile (30km) ruck with a 25lbs (11kg) pack in under 4.5 hours (varies by age/gender):